VES CLI Utility

 If the Vault Item is shared with any lost Vault Key, -U will reshare the item with the currently active key for the target Vault.

-When used on a deleted Vault Item, the item will be restored and shared with the same Vaults it was shared before the deletion, unless directed otherwise by -s | -r | -S.
+When used on a deleted Vault Item, the item will be restored and shared with the same Vaults it was shared with before the deletion, unless directed otherwise by -s | -r | -S.

-Stream Cipher Operations:
+Stream Cipher Operations

--c ALGO, --cipher ALGO
+-c ALGO, --cipher=ALGO

 Create a new stream cipher key for ALGO.